dontslamthedoor/chatbot-example/README.md

-# chatbot-skeleton
+# chatbot-interface-api
 <h3>
-    A simple chatbot skeleton for a chatbot that can be used in a web page.
+    A simple template for a chatbot that has 40,000,000,000 use cases.
 </h3>
 <hr>
 <h5>